chrisuribe/FizzBuz-Demo/README.md

-# FizzBuzz Demo for workshop
+# FizzBuzz Demo for a Workshop
 This repository was created for a workshop that will show students how to approach a simple problem: The FizzBuzz Coding Challenge.
 The FizzBuzz coding problem is one of the most commonly asked interview questions because it has a very simple solution and is a great tool to figgure out how the programmer interviewed thinks about building a program.
 Albeit, under the pressure of getting a job. ;)